alexturek/alexturek.github.io/_posts/2024-07-10-Prepare-to-be-disappointed-(part-1).md

+_I mean, first after reading this post, but then also something else._

 Hey!
 I know you're expecting something from me, by some date.

 You aren't going to get everything you want, so let's talk about it _right now_ so you can be disappointed _right now_.
 The alternative is: you're still going to be disappointed later, but it's going to be wayyy worse.